This looks like what? Challenges and Future Research Directions for Part-Prototype Models: Challenges of Part-Prototype Models

-\textbf{Prototype Information:} Early models tend to learn prototypes that focus on background information, due to the inadvertently learned dataset biases~\citep{Chen_2019_ThisLooksThat,Nauta_2021_NeuralPrototypeTrees}.
+\paragraph{Prototype Information.} Early \ppms tend to learn prototypes that focus on background information, due to the inadvertently learned dataset biases~\citep{Chen_2019_ThisLooksThat,Nauta_2021_NeuralPrototypeTrees}.
 Later work used humans-in-the-loop to adjust the learned prototype post-hoc, by removing confounded prototypes upon human inspection~\citep{Bontempelli_2023_ConceptlevelDebuggingPartPrototype}.
-Similarly,~\citet{Li_2024_ImprovingPrototypicalVisual} re-weight, re-select and re-train prototypes using a reward model that is trained on human preference feedback.
+Similarly, Li et al.~\cite{Li_2024_ImprovingPrototypicalVisual} re-weight, re-select and re-train prototypes using a reward model that is trained on human preference feedback.
 However, both methods require the model to learn unambiguous concepts because ambiguous prototypes (i.e., prototypes that represent multiple concepts at once) make human evaluation difficult.
-In medical applications, \ppms struggle to accurately capture the region of interest\footnote{The most relevant concepts in an image needed for prediction.}~\citep{Pathak_2024_PrototypebasedInterpretableBreast}.
-This manifests in many irrelevant prototypes (see Figure~\ref{fig:overview}d), few pure\footnote{\citet{Nauta_2023_PIPNetPatchBasedIntuitive} defines purity as ``the fraction of image patches of a prototype that have overlap with the same ground-truth object part''.} and unique prototypes, and a spatial misalignment between the input image and visualization of prototypes (see Figure~\ref{fig:overview}b).
+In medical applications, \ppms struggle to accurately capture the region of interest\footnote{The most prediction-relevant concepts in an image.}~\citep{Pathak_2024_PrototypebasedInterpretableBreast}.
+This manifests in many irrelevant prototypes (see Figure~\ref{fig:overview}d), few pure\footnote{Nauta et al.~\cite{Nauta_2023_PIPNetPatchBasedIntuitive} defines purity as ``the fraction of image patches of a prototype that have overlap with the same ground-truth object part''.} and unique prototypes, and a spatial misalignment between the input image and visualization of prototypes (see Figure~\ref{fig:overview}b).

-\textbf{Prototype Visualization:} A prototype is a vector in latent space.
+\paragraph{Prototype Visualization.} A prototype is a vector in latent space.
 It is visualized by the rectangular patches from the training set, whose representations are close to the prototype.
-However, using rectangular patches to visualize prototypes does not always favor interpretability, as it encompasses multiple visual concepts, which can cause confusion in understanding exactly what the model is highlighting and introduces the risk of a confirmation bias~\cite{Alpherts2024_facct_perceptive-visual-urban-analytics}.
+However, using rectangular patches to visualize prototypes does not always favor interpretability, as it encompasses multiple visual concepts, which can cause confusion in understanding exactly what the model is highlighting and introduces the risk of a confirmation bias~\citep{Alpherts2024_facct_perceptive-visual-urban-analytics} (see Figure~\ref{fig:visualization_protopnet}).
+While single-modality prototypes can be visualized, this is not possible in MMPNet~\cite{Song_2025_Multimodalprototypicalnetwork}.
+The prototypes represent patterns across several modalities.
+As each prototype encodes a temporal multimodal information, it cannot be reconstructed into human interpretable representations in the input space.